Zaid-Ajaj/the-elmish-book/chapters/scaling/understanding-data-communication.md

   </div>
 </div>

 The end goal of this example is that after a succesful login attempt, the user is redirect to the home page where the username is shown in big bold letters.
 This means that we have to introduce a new page called Home and have some way of taking the result of the login operation and sharing it with the Home page.
+Once the Home page is active, we want the user to be able to "log out" in which case the application will reset back to the Login page.
 Take a second to think about how this would work and how the information would have to flow from the Login page to the Home page.

 You can find the source code of the initial repository in [Zaid-Ajaj/login-sample-initial](https://github.com/Zaid-Ajaj/login-sample-initial.git), clone it locally and follow along with the section.